doitintl/iris3/README.md

 * Install `envsubst`
 * Install and initialize `gcloud`

-## Plugin development
+## New labels

+To add a new label to an existing resource type, just create a method `_gcp_<LABEL_NAME>` on the example of the existing ones.
+(For example, you might want to add a label dentifying the creator of a resource.)

+##  New resource types

-Iris is easily extensible to support labeling of other GCP resources.
+Iris is easily extensible with plugins, to support labeling of other GCP resources.

 1. Create a Python file in the `/plugins` directory, holding a subclass of `Plugin`.